ultravideo/uvgRTP/README.md

 uvgRTP is an *Real-Time Transport Protocol (RTP)* library written in C++ with a focus on simple to use and high-efficiency media delivery over the Internet.
 It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versatile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports *End-to-End Encrypted (E2EE)* media delivery using the combination of *Secure RTP (SRTP)* and ZRTP.
 According to [our measurements](https://researchportal.tuni.fi/en/publications/open-source-rtp-library-for-high-speed-4k-hevc-video-streaming) uvgRTP is able to reach a goodput of 600 MB/s (4K at 700fps) for HEVC stream when measured in LAN.
 The CPU usage is relative to the goodput value, and therefore smaller streams have a very small CPU usage.

 uvgRTP is licensed under the permissive BSD 2-Clause License.
 This cross-platform library can be run on both Linux and Windows operating systems.
-Mac OS is currently not supported, but contributions are welcome to help with this.
+Mac OS is also supported, but the support relies on community contributions.
 For SRTP/ZRTP support, uvgRTP uses [Crypto++ library](https://www.cryptopp.com/).

 Currently supported specifications:
    * [RFC 3550: RTP: A Transport Protocol for Real-Time Applications](https://tools.ietf.org/html/rfc3550)